YouTubers are going from strength to strength

 4. Create a channel that stands out

 If you want to be a YouTuber that’s taken seriously, you need to have the full package!
 That’s why it’s crucial to have a channel that stands out.
-People won’t be impressed if they click into your channel’s page and it looks dull and uninspiring.
+People won’t be impressed if they click on your channel’s page and it looks dull and uninspiring.

 Brighten things up with some high-quality YouTube channel art.
-You could make a personalised banner that will give visitors some more info about who you are and what you do.
+You could make a personalized banner that will give visitors some more info about who you are and what you do.
 If you catch their eye here, you’ll have a better chance of getting another subscription.

-With Design Wizard, you can customise templates to create unique designs.
+With Design Wizard, you can customize templates to create unique designs.
 You could add an image to your design to show people what you look like.
 Putting a face to your channel makes it more likely that a visitor will remember you.

 The thumbnails on your YouTube videos make a huge difference to the clicks your videos get.
-If you have a visually-appealing, relevant thumbnail you are guaranteed to get more views on a video.
+If you have a visually appealing, relevant thumbnail you are guaranteed to get more views on a video.
 A high-quality YouTube profile picture is also hugely important.
 Without one, your channel will look amateurish and will turn off potential subscribers.

 5. Plan your content

-Before you start recording your videos, think about what your content will look like in 1 week’s time, in 1 month’s time and in 1 year’s time.
+Before you start recording your videos, think about what your content will look like in 1 week’s time, in 1 month’s time, and in 1 year’s time.
 You should know the direction you want to take your channel in and create videos that are in sync with that.

 A video series is a fantastic way of making engaging content.
 You can potentially create a great story that leaves them wanting to come back for more.
 If a video becomes somewhat successful, jump on its success and make a series around it.

-Look at what other channels that get views are doing and try to learn what you can from then.
+Look at what other channels that get views are doing and try to learn what you can from them.
 It’s not advisable to flat out copy them, but there are lots of popular ideas out there that any YouTube can try.

 If you’ve already chosen the niche you want to pursue, it will make it easier to decide what your content is going to be.
-For example, if you’re going down the beauty route, you may be interested in doing makeup tutorials, product reviews, makeup challenges and skincare routine videos.
+For example, if you’re going down the beauty route, you may be interested in doing makeup tutorials, product reviews, makeup challenges, and skincare routine videos.
 On the other hand, a gaming channel typically has content like gameplay streaming, walkthroughs, reviews and predictions.